What We Do

 Life Skills & Employment

 Several Orangewood programs help current and former foster youth learn essential life skills that children and teens from stable families often learn from their parents, either directly or through observation.
-Our programs also help youth find employment and develop job-readiness skills.
+Our programs also help youth find employment and develop job-readiness skills to help make their future bright.
 During the last year, we:

-- Held special events for our youth that provided prom attire and business suits along with self-esteem workshops to 42 young women and 16 young men respectively.
-Independent City, now in its 15th year, provided 57 youth with a morning of activities to replicate the activities and decisions they’ll need to make when they transition from foster care to adulthood.
+- Independent City, now in its 18th year, provided 41 youth with a morning of activities to replicate the activities and decisions they’ll need to make when they transition from foster care to adulthood.